+The Garden Club of East Hampton was founded in 1914 and incorporated in the State of New York in 1998.
 The purpose of the Garden Club of East Hampton is to stimulate the knowledge and love of gardening, to share the advantages of membership by means of educational meetings, conferences, correspondence and publications, and to restore, improve and protect the quality of the environment through educational programs and action in the fields of conservation and civic improvements.

 Dear Garden Club of East Hampton Members,

 As many of you know, I’m a long time member of the Board of the New York Botanical Garden, where I serve as a Vice Chairman and CoChair of the Board’s Science Committee.
 Recently in New York, I attended the opening ceremony for NYBG’s Conservatory Dome, and I can’t resist sharing a photo, memories, and thoughts about this event and what it says about Garden Club of East Hampton.